WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 - **Directives** - added to the markup to add specific behavior to the DOM elements of block.
 - **Store** - that contains the logic and data (state, actions, or effects among others) needed for the behaviour.

-Directives are connected to data stored in the state & context.
+DOM elements are connected to data stored in the state & context through directives.
 If data in the state or context change, directives will react to those changes updating the DOM accordingly (see [diagram](https://excalidraw.com/#room=11c461f5e18480cd8631,mNsrOHbcUKgVdITiRl6H5w)).

 ![State & Directives](assets/state-directives.png)